Celestial Atlas

 Ralph Copeland

-Per Dreyer, NGC 6891 (= Copeland, 1860 RA 20 08 32, NPD 77 41.2) is a "planetary nebula, stellar, equivalent to 9.5 magnitude".
-The position precesses to RA 20 15 07.4, Dec +12 44 15, about 2 arcmin north northwest of the star in question, but there is nothing else nearby which in any way matches the description, so the identification is certain.
-Like many of Copeland's "stellar" planetary nebulae, the central portion of NGC 6891 looks very much like a star, but there is a faint outer ring visible in long-exposure photographs, which (as in the case of NGC 6884) was presumably ejected by the central star several thousand years ago, and is now fading from view; and even the inner region displays a complex structure in high-resolution images, such as the HST image below.
+Physical Information: Like many of Copeland's "stellar" planetary nebulae, the central portion of NGC 6891 looks very much like a star (its 0.35 arcmin apparent size corresponding to only 21 arcsec), but there is a faint outer ring visible in long-exposure photographs, which (as in the case of NGC 6884) was presumably ejected by the central star several thousand years ago, and is now fading from view; and even the inner region displays a complex structure in high-resolution images, such as the HST image below.
 The distance of planetary nebulae is typically more a matter of guesswork than direct observation, as the stars at their center are not Main Sequence stars, and provide no "standard candle" to help us determine how bright they really are.
-In the case of NGC 6891, the distance has been estimated from studies (by Palen et al) of the expansion of the nebula, as measured with HST images spaced over a period of about four years.
-The expansion rate for NGC 6891 turned out to be so slow that it could not be measured in the brief time involved; but comparison with the other objects studied suggests that it is at least 3000 light years away, as any closer distance should have yielded measurable results (closer distances making the nebula and its expansion rate appear larger).
+In the case of NGC 6891, the distance has been estimated from studies of the expansion of the nebula, as measured with HST images spaced over a period of about four years.
+The expansion rate for NGC 6891 turned out to be so slow that it could not be measured in the brief time involved; but comparison with the other objects studied suggests that it is at least 3000 light-years away, as any closer distance would have yielded measurable results (closer distances making the nebula and its expansion rate appear larger).

 DSS image of region near planetary nebula NGC 6891